It would be nearly a century following her execution that the mystery surrounding Anastasia Romanov would be finally allowed to rest.

 Meanwhile, Czar Nicholas II’s youngest daughter, Anastasia Romanov, experienced a relatively humble childhood despite her aristocratic background.
 Born Anastasia Nikolaevna near St. Petersburg on June 18, 1901, the young Grand Duchess would enjoy only 17 years with her family.

 Her own mother would be her earliest teacher in prayers and spelling.
-She was described by her governess, her mother’s ladies-in-waiting, and others around the palace as mischevious, lively, and full of wit.
+She was described by her governess, her mother’s ladies-in-waiting, and others around the palace as mischievous, lively, and full of wit.
 She was intimately tied to her older sister, Maria, with whom she shared a room and together were known around the palace as “The Little Pair.”
 During World War I, the two visited wounded soldiers together and played games with them in the hospital.

 Her time at Tsarskoe Palace proved peaceful for a time, but growing resentment across the working class would soon lead to a revolution against them and those associated with them.
 In February of 1917, the family was placed under house arrest.
 The following month, Czar Nicholas abdicated his throne.

-The Bolsheviks, whose revolutions would eventually create the ruling communist party in Russia, sent the Romanov family to live in exile in a small home in the city of Yekaterinburg.
+The Bolsheviks, whose revolution would eventually create the ruling communist party in Russia, sent the Romanov family to live in exile in a small home in the city of Yekaterinburg.
 For 78 days the family was held between five gloomy rooms under constant surveillance.
 Their mother covertly sewed jewels into the seems of their clothing in the event of an escape.

 Still young and energetic, Anastasia and her siblings did not always heed their captors’ instructions, and upon peering out a window against their wishes, was fired at from below.
 She survived that round of bullets.
 A laundrywoman reported seeing Anastasia sticking her tongue out at the head of the firing squad, one of the men who would be her murderer.

 Her brother Alexei, the youngest of the five, was especially weak.
-He suffered from Hemophilia and had been told before by doctors that he would not live to 16.
+He suffered from hemophilia and had been told before by doctors that he would not live to 16.
 In captivity, this fact seemed imminent now.
 Their captors also grew increasingly paranoid about a possible rescue mission for the Royals and decided to hold them no longer.